hgaard/azure-b2c-multitenant-demo/README.md

 * F5

 ##Notes
 In order to user this test app it necessary to have 2 azure AD tenants setup.
 One regular and one B2C instance.
-Guides on how to set these up, can be foind here:
+Guides on how to set these up, can be found here:
 [here](https://azure.microsoft.com/en-us/documentation/services/active-directory-b2c/)